Emmahchinonso/portfolio-website/README.md

 ## My portfolio
-Designed and built by Me.
+Designed with figma, built using semantic Html and Css.